sc0ty/gdb-vimview/README.md

  - `$vfl()` - vim file:line, equivalent to `$vf():$vl()`

 Debug options:
- - `pi vimRemote.debug = True` - print vim commands beeing executed
+ - `pi vimView.debug = True` - print vim commands beeing executed

 ### Known bugs
  - this plugin may interfere with other gdb plugins that tries to hook prompt